-On the basis that a national environmental standard has been identified as the preferred regulatory option, section 32(1)(b)(ii) of the RMA requires an assessment of the efficiency and effectiveness of the provisions of the NESMA in achieving the policy objective.
+On the basis that a national environmental standard has been identified as the preferred regulatory option for replacement consents for existing marine farms, realignment and change of species, section 32(1)(b)(ii) of the RMA requires an assessment of the efficiency and effectiveness of the provisions of the proposed NESMA in achieving the policy objective.
 As noted earlier, in order to assess those provisions it is also necessary to consider alternative options to them.
 Over the course of three years, a series of options for provisions have been assessed.
-Each of the options is briefly described in Table 5-4 below.
+Each of the options for replacement consents for existing marine farms and change of species is briefly described in Table 5-5 below.
+The only other option considered in relation to realignment was not to include provisions to provide for realignment of existing marine farms.
 Where an option was not considered to be viable a brief assessment of the reasons for that decision is also included.

+Option Comment

-Option Comment Replacement consents for existing marine farms Activity status Three options were considered for activity status: Controlled activity Restricted discretionary activityDiscretionary activity
+Replacement consents Replacement consents for existing marine farms

+Activity status Three options were considered for activity status:17

+Controlled activity

+Restricted discretionary activity

+Discretionary activity

+Notification provisions Two options were considered with respect to whether consent applications under the proposed NESMA would be publicly notified:

-Table 5-4: O ptions for provisions for NFSMA
+Table 5-3: O ptions for provisions for propo sed NESMA ριορυ